Information is cheaper than ever. That can harm you if you don’t take charge of your body of work. It can help you if you do!

 For the first time in history, you have total control over the information about you.
 You don’t need to appeal to third-parties for grades and diplomas and certifications.
 You can be your own credential and build a body of work that blows those out of the water.

-If you learn out loud and work out loud and capture it in a profile or portfolio, and become knowable and findable for the things you do, you will win more opportunities than any quantity of resumes dropped from the sky.
+If you learn out loud and work out loud and capture it in a pitch or portfolio, and become knowable and findable for the things you do, you will win more opportunities than any quantity of resumes dropped from the sky.

 Conversely, if you don’t actively work to build a body of work and create stuff that lets people see your interest and ability, you’ll be going backwards.
 There is no neutral.